 The clinician will recommend avoiding foods that are high in copper.
 These include the following:

 Once the existing copper is removed from the body, some children may be able to switch to zinc therapy.
 Zinc helps block the body's absorption of copper.

 In advanced stages of liver disease brought on by Wilson disease, a liver transplant may be necessary.

-Long-term outlook for people with Wilson disease
+What is the long-term outlook for people with Wilson disease?

 With proper diagnosis and treatment, the progress of Wilson disease can be stopped and symptoms may improve.